pyarmak/entrada-1x-docs/docs/administrator/server-requirements.md

 ## Containers

-Application containers, such as Docker, are increasingly becoming industry standard.
-Entrada has been successfully been "Dockerized" by University of Ottawa, Faculty of Medicine.
-The associated documentation, recipes, and best practices are forthcoming.
+Containerization through ecosystems such as Docker are increasingly becoming an industry standard.
+The Entrada development community utilizes a Docker-based development and testing environment called `entrada-developer`, but few consortium members are using containerization for production environments at this time.
+We look forward to watching as this technology matures, and will update our documentation accordingly as member institutions adopt and adapt their stacks.

+For more information on Docker, please [see our Docker resources](https://github.com/EntradaProject/entrada-1x-docs/tree/master/resources/docker).

 ## Server Requirements